nicolaiarocci/nicolaiarocci.com/content/post/books-i-read-in-2024.md

 *(La mia Ingeborg, Fazi)*

 Awarded best book of the year by Norwegian booksellers, this one is a literary bestseller dragged along by lashing writing, as taut as a thriller and as moving as a love story, My Ingeborg is an intense tale of a family that, headed by a destructive man, falls apart.
 A great book.

+### I love Russia, by Elena Kostyuchenko

+★★★☆☆

+*(La mia Russia, Einaudi)*

+This book is written by an independent Russian journalist who worked at Novaja Gazeta for many years until it was banned.
+Mostly, these are reportages from the great rural Russia, far from the big cities (the story from small villages on the high-speed train line between Moscow and St. Petersburg is one of the best).
+I Love Russia helps us understand today's deep Russia and the consequences of the fall of the USSR and the advent of Putin.
+It is also a love letter to the homeland, hence the title, but it does not bend to the official narrative; quite the opposite.

+### Blame!
+Vol. 1, by Tsutomu Nihei

+★★★★☆

+I came to this manga after watching the action movie on Netflix.
+The movie intrigued me, and I wanted to trace the source.
+It was well worth the effort.
+Cyberpunk is at its best here.